 How to Improve Google Ad-Spend ROI

 Are you looking for ways to improve your Google Ad-Spend ROI using Google Ads Optimization Tools?
-If so, you may want to consider using The HubSpot’s Ads Add-on.
-This tool makes it easy to create and manage your paid search campaigns🔥 and helps you achieve better results with less effort.
+If so, you may want to consider using HubSpot’s Ads Add-on.
+This tool makes it easy to create and manage your paid search campaigns🔥 and helps you achieve better Google Adwords results with less effort.
 In short, Google ads optimization software is a critical tool for launching a successful Google ads campaign.

 Many marketers are turning to Google Ads because of the potential benefits with a view toward demonstrating ROI.
 However, Google's Ads tool is notoriously difficult to use, especially for the uninitiated.
 It may take you months before you start seeing a return on your investment.
 In addition, Google provides a large number of options for managing your paid search campaigns.
 This can make it difficult to study and optimize your campaign performance in real-time quickly.

 What is Google Ads ROI?

 When it comes to calculating ROI, Google ROI is typically calculated by dividing your total return (i.e., total sales or leads generated) by the money spent on paid search marketing.
 While the calculation is very similar to ROAS or Return On Ad Spend, it isn't exactly the same as ROAS.

 ROI = (Revenue - Cost of goods sold) / Cost of goods sold.

-Using Google Ads can be complicated, but it doesn't have to be with the right strategy.
+Using Google Ads can be complicated, but it doesn't have to be with the right online advertising strategy.